DCollinsOwuor/website/content/authors/admin/_index.md

     year: 2010
 email: "dcollins@kemri-wellcome.org"
 interests:
-- Viral genomics and bioinformatics
+- Pathogen genomics and bioinformatics
 - Outbreak (and pandemic) response and preparedness
 - One Health
 - Vaccines